Living-with-machines/TheLivingMachine/README.md

 This repository contains the code for the experiments used for the paper 'The Living Machine: A Computational Approach to the Nineteenth Century Language of Technology', currently in Press.
 Contact @dcsw2 for info.

+## Installation
+Run the following commands:

+To create an environment `conda create -n py39tlm python=3.9`

+Activate your environment with conda
+`conda activate py39tlm`

+To install the requirements
+ `pip install -r requirements.txt`

 ## Code

 Python script `prepare_datasets.py`: